TIBCOSoftware/snappydata/docs/howto.md

 * Create a SnappyData DSN (Data Source Name) using the installed SnappyData ODBC Driver.</br> Please refer to the Windows documentation relevant to your operating system for more information on creating a DSN.
  When prompted, select the SnappyData ODBC Driver from the drivers list and enter a Data Source name, SnappyData Server Host, Port, User Name and Password.

+<a id="howto-external-client"></a>
+## How to Connect to the Cluster from External Clients

+You can also connect to the SnappyData cluster from other networks as client (DbVisualizer, SQuirreL SQL etc.). </br>For example, you can connect to the cluster on AWS when connecting as a client from your local machine.

+When [starting the locator and server](configuration.md) set the following properties in the **conf/locators** and **conf/servers** files:

+* `-hostname-for-clients`: The public IP address of the locator or server.

+* `-client-bind-address`: IP address of the locator or server. </br>For example, add `-J-Dgemfirexd.hostname-for-clients=192.168.20.208` </br>
+	<note>By default, the locator or server binds to localhost.
+If the IP address is not set, the connection may fail.</note>

+* **Port Settings**: The client, by default, connects to the locator or server at the default port 1527.
+Ensure that this port is open in your firewall settings. <br> You can also change the default port by setting the `-client-port` property.

+<note> **Note**: </note>

+* <note> If the above properties are not set, when a client trys to connect to the cluster from a different network, the connection may fail and an error may be reported. </note>

+* <note> For ODBC clients, you must use the host and port details of the server and not the locator.</note>

 <a id="howto-zeppelin"></a>
 ## How to Use Apache Zeppelin with SnappyData